5 Lifestyle Choices Of The Longest Living Humans

 There were people lined up to fill up bottles for three days’ supply.
 With plastic cup in hand, one man laughed and warned me, in broken English, not to drink too much from one tap as he gestured to his stomach.

-5. They have faith
+5. They Have Faith:

 They are constantly aware of their mortality but not afraid of it.
 One man, Alessandro, told me that being aware of his mortality makes him live with with purpose without wasting a day.

+So, why do they live long, happy lives?
 I think that ultimately it is this fearlessness that makes them live longer.

 Read here for the list of lifestyle tips to help you live until you’re 100.